 Language and Area Studies: French/Europe (BA)

-Offered by the Department of World Languages and Cultures, College of Arts and Sciences, the BA in Language and Area Studies is designed for students with a strong interest in a region of the world and in a language of that region.
+Offered by the Department of World Languages and Cultures, College of Arts and Sciences, the BA in Language and Area Studies: French/Europe is designed for students with a strong interest in a region of the world and in a language of that region.
 This innovative program achieves a balance between humanities and social sciences courses, combined with an advanced level of foreign language study.

 To be considered for freshman admission, an applicant should have earned at least a 3.00 average in secondary school.
 Students from other regionally accredited collegiate institutions, and students in other programs at American University who have completed the freshman year, should maintain a cumulative grade point average of 3.00 (on a 4.00 scale) to be considered for transfer to the program.